aramis-lab/clinica/docs/Converters/GENFItoBIDS.md

         - For `sessions.tsv` : `age_at_visit`, `date_of_assessment`, `diagnosis`, `education`, `ftld-cdr-nm-global`, `genetic_group`, `genetic_status_1`, `genetic_status_2`, `visit`.
         <br> All the remaining clinical data is optional and added through the use of the `-full` flag.
     - `--clinical-data-tsv/-cdt` is a tsv file containing the additional fields the user wants.
 The available data can be retrieved inside the installation of clincia at this location `your_path_to_clinica/clinica/iotools/data/genfi_data.tsv`.
     - `-gif` allows the user to add all the clinical data related to the imaging volumes (GIF, Geodesic Information Flow) to `session.tsv`.
+The added clinical data also contain the mandatory ones.
-    - `-full` allows the user to add all clinical data (mandatory and optional) to `sessions.tsv`.
+    - `-full` allows the user to add all clinical data (mandatory, GIF, and the remaining optional ones) to `sessions.tsv`.